-SAL is happy to endorse and support the two following charities over the next 12 months:
+SAL is happy to support the two following charities over the next 12 months:

 Khalsa Aid International is a UK-based humanitarian relief charity (Registered Charity Number: 1163294) providing support around the world to victims of natural and man-made disasters such as floods, earthquakes, famine and war.

 Their team is often one of the first on the scene to help distribute food, water, clothing, medical and sanitation supplies.
 They fund and build semi-permanent shelters, if needed – anything that’s required in those early days to save lives, reduce people’s immediate suffering and help maintain their dignity.